It’s been a good week.

 Twenty five years ago I was her mother and she was my child.
 Through the years we challenged one another in many ways.
 There were the times where I did find myself saying out loud, “I am not your friend, I am your mother.”

 I might have even screamed it through an abruptly slammed door.
 But that is part of being a parent.
-I won’t lie, I wanted to be her friend.
+I won’t lie though, I wanted to be her friend.
+I really, really wanted to be her friend.
 I have always loved talking to her, laughing with her, playing with her.
-Yesterday she called me her friend and at twenty five, we are at a place where we can be friends.
+Yesterday she called me her friend and with her now at twenty five, we are at a place where we can be friends.

 Always her mother, always my daughter, and now my friend.

 Happy birthday cheers my darling daughter and friend!

 I’m really glad to be fifteen, Mom.
 And you know what the best part is?
 I’ll get to get my driver’s permit and practice driving.

 Why does my favorite son now imagine that this is the time to take a page from a sister’s, or another sister’s adolescent life story to give me heart failure?